rosmed/rosmed.github.io/ismr2026/container.md

 Once the container is ready, the button changes from **Creating...** to **Open**, and the status will show the container is running.

 Click the **Open** button.
-Make sure your browser allows pop-up windows, as the Instance Portal will open in a new window.

 ![Instances page with the Open button active and instance running](images/vastai_4_open.png)

+> **If you don't see a new browser window:** Make sure your browser allows pop-up windows, as the Instance Portal will open in a new window.

 ## Step 5: Launch the Desktop Application